gardener/machine-controller-manager/docs/usage/machine-preservation.md

 - Scale-down preference: Preserved machines are the last to be scaled down.
 - Preservation status is visible via Node Conditions and Machine Status fields.
 - machinePreserveTimeout changes do not affect existing preserved machines.
 Operators may edit PreserveExpiryTime directly if required to extend preservation.

+> NOTE: To prevent confusion and unintended behaviour, it is recommended to use preservation by annotating the node object, if it exists and can be accessed.